artemis-beta/FortUTF/README.md

 END MODULE TEST_DEMO_FUNCTIONS
 ```

 Firstly we must include the `FORTUTF` module in every test script, then in order for FortUFT to be able to provide labels to any failing tests we tag using the `TAG_TEST` subroutine.
 Finally we call a test subroutine, and that's it!
-Tests must be defined within a module.

 To build this example we would then just run `cmake` within the project directory: